lluccardoner/toma-6/README.md

 Here comes the fun part.
 The idea is to code different types of players and see which one wins more games.
 The most basic player has a random strategy when playing a card or when choosing to take a row.
 See implementations on `src/model/player`.

+The `BasePlayer` class is the parent class of all players.
+The two decisions of a player during the game are:

+- Choose a card to play each turn
+- Chose a row to take if you played the 6th card or if you played a low card that can not be placed

+### Random player

+`type="random"`

+The random player is the most basic player that always make random decisions when playing a card or choosing a row to take.

+- Choose a card: chooses a random card from the hand
+- Choose a row to take: chooses a random row to take